 I’m connecting with my community

-“I feel that what I am learning from my Native Studies and Women and Gender Studies degree will help me to connect with others and understand a greater variety of people on a deeper level,” says Hanson-Oliveira, who recently transferred into the Faculty of Arts.
+“I feel that what I am learning from my Native Studies and Women and Gender Studies degree will help me to connect with others and understand a greater variety of people on a deeper level,” says Hanson-Oliveira, who transferred from the Faculty of Science into the Faculty of Arts between her second and third years of study.
 “In medicine, you deal with such a diverse population.
 It is important to see all people as more than just patients, but rather as unique individuals with their own stories to tell.”

 “Everyone staying in residence is in the same situation; we have all moved away from home and are essentially starting over in a new location and building a new community for ourselves,” says Hanson-Oliveira, who also got involved with student groups.